arthurlacoste/semantic-ui-offline/README.md

 ## Update

-If you want to update to the last version version manually, you can restart the script with:
+In dev, you can restart the script with:

 ```
 npm start